The superyachts owned by tech moguls

 Sergey Brin

-Google co-founder Sergey Brin reportedly owns the high-speed SilverYachts superyacht named Dragonfly, after Google’s once-secret project to launch a censored search engine in China.
-Delivered in 2009, the 73.3-metre Dragonfly was hailed as the fastest, most fuel-efficient long-range cruising superyacht on the water with a transatlantic range at 22 knots and a fuel consumption of only 360 litres per hour at 18 knots, extending her range to 4,500 nautical miles.
-Dragonfly is said to have a dance floor and open-air movie theatre on board.
-The vessel was applauded for its contribution to the disaster relief effort in Vanuatu after Hurricane Pam devastated the island in 2015.
-The crew reportedly moved 62 metric tons of freshwater ashore, treated over 250 patients, facilitated three medical evacuations, and built shelters in multiple villages and cleared numerous helicopter landing zones for ongoing support.
+Google co-founder Sergey Brin is a serial yacht owner, with all of his yachts named Dragonfly – after Google’s once-secret project to launch a censored search engine in China.
+The first Brin-owned vessel was the high-speed SilverYachts superyacht now known as Capricorn.
+Delivered in 2009, the 73.3-metre was hailed as the fastest, most fuel-efficient long-range cruising superyacht on the water with a transatlantic range at 22 knots and a fuel consumption of only 360 litres per hour at 18 knots, extending her range to 4,500 nautical miles.
+The vessel was applauded for its contribution to the disaster relief effort in Vanuatu after Hurricane Pam devastated the island in 2015, treating over 250 patients and moving 62 metric tons of freshwater ashore.

 More about this yacht